Signed Into Law

 Which agencies enforce SB535?

-SB535 is enforced by Texas Criminal Courts and Court of Criminal Appeals.
+SB535 is enforced by Court of Criminal Appeals and Texas Criminal Courts.

 Q

-The compliance urgency for SB535 is rated as "low".
-Businesses and organizations should review the requirements and timeline to ensure timely compliance.
+The regulatory priority for SB535 is rated as "low".
+Businesses and organizations should review the legislation to understand potential impacts.

 Q